 This is your opportunity to help decide who will take home the earned, never for sale, Geocacher of the Month geocoin (at left).
 Each featured Geocacher of the Month will receive the exclusive special edition Geocoin, a hat and a profile icon.
 They’ll also receive a certificate acknowledging their contributions, signed by two of the founders of Geocaching.com.

 Now it’s your turn to help us select the next Geocacher of the Month.
 Write a supportive comment at the bottom of this blog for the nominated geocacher that you feel should be awarded the title.
-A panel of folks from Geocaching HQ will then use your comments to help guide the decision of which geocacher is awarded the Geocacher of the Month honor.
+A panel from Geocaching HQ will then use your comments to help guide the decision of which geocacher is awarded the Geocacher of the Month honor.

-Here are your nominees for the October Geocacher of the Month.
+Here are your nominees for the January 2014 Geocacher of the Month.
 Some testimonials have been edited for length.

 Please inform your nominee that you have submitted them for the award.
-Nominations for the next Featured Geocacher of the Month should be received by December 3.
+Nominations for the next Geocacher of the Month should be received by March 3.
 Once Geocaching HQ has received the nominations, we will choose the top candidates and post them on the blog.
 You will then get a chance to champion your favorite.
 Our goal is to involve the entire geocaching community in this process so that we might learn from each other.

 Geocaching iPhone App